Mrittika5/khojnew/README.md

  //API endpoint access
  //==========================================================
 1. After login you can  click on the Search option on Navigation Bar.
 There you will get  date pickers for start and end datetime you can select it and click the search button , this will hit the API .
-2. In case you want to manually type the API ,the API is defined as:
+2. In case you want to manually type the API address  ,the API is defined as:
 /GetAllInputValues/?start_datetime=&end_datetime=&user_id=

 you have to put value for three API query parameters : start_datetime, end_datetime and userId.
-You can access your user ID by going to the database directly or for the ease of access , I have included the user_id in the root directory's HTML page. once you log in you can go to http://localhost:3000/ and you can access you user_id from there.
+You can access your user ID by going to the database directly or for the ease of access , I have included the user_id in the root directory's HTML page.
+Once you log in you can go to http://localhost:3000/ and you can access you user_id from there.

 So lets say your user_id is 60aa533f and you want to find you all the input values between 24/05/2021 4 pm to 25/05/2021 1am you will type :